howith29/Heart_Failure_Prediction/experiment_summary.md

 # Heart Failure Prediction - Experiment Summary

+※ This study was conducted as part of an undergraduate thesis project.

 ## 1. Research Purpose
 - Predict mortality risk in heart failure patients using clinical data.
 - Develop machine learning models to enable early detection and management.